The Best Monitor Arms for Standing Desks in 2021

 - Treadmill desk users will want to shy away from arms that are too shaky and stick with ones that either have stiff joints or have hex key adjustments for tightening them.
 On any two-legged desk, it is unavoidable to have some oscillation induced into the desk by the user’s swaying walking motions, and you’ll want to minimize the amplification of those oscillations in your displays as transmitted through the monitor arms.

 - Understand that with most desktops the position of the edge clamp is essential to hone in on before really tightening down in place.
 We’ve seen a lot of desktops after years of having an edge-mounted monitor arm attached in the same spot, and there’s often a slight depression in the wood or laminate from where it used to be, or worse, a discoloration in the desktop from the protective rubber pad that come with most monitor arms (ironically to protect the desktop from indentations).
 Note that neither the monitor arm manufacturer’s or desk manufacturer’s warranty is likely to cover any damage of this nature.

 Top Ergonomic Monitor Arm Reviews

 The Tempo Light Monitor Arm is a high-quality product that provides ample ergonomic adjustability for the vast majority of users—and it fits right in with iMovR’s trend towards “easy set-up, exceptional quality.”
-While tall users might be better served by a taller-pole arm, the Tempo is an easy decision for everyone else.
+While tall users might be better served by a taller-pole arm, the Tempo Light is an easy decision for everyone else.
 For the innovation, ease of use and reliability offered, the Tempo is one of the best values to be found in the crowded field of ergonomic monitor arms.